calliconfused/GitLack/README.md

 My target

 For the controller I wanted to use some of the parts what I already had at home and bought just new parts which I really need.
-So I found in some boxes 1 Arduino Uno R3 clone, 1 Arduino Nano close, IKEA DIODER LED strips, 12 Volt transformer, PCB plates, resistors, MOSFETs IRLZ34N, screw terminals and kilometer of wires.
+So I found in some boxes 1 Arduino Uno R3 clone with some additional pins and SMD, 1 Arduino Nano close, IKEA DIODER LED strips, 12 Volt transformer, PCB plates, resistors, MOSFETs IRLZ34N, screw terminals and kilometer of wires.
 The parts which I just ordered during the planning phase are 2.8" TFT touchscreen display, temperature sensor GY-BME280, fan 120 mm with 4 pins, XL4015 DC to DC converter (12V to 9V for power supply of the Arduinos).

 ![](https://github.com/calliconfused/GitLack/blob/master/Pictures/20200129_192654.jpg)